 - More emphasis is now being placed on swimming.

 - Strands covered - balance, performance, catching and throwing, running, agility, co-ordination, team games, jumping, attacking and defending.

 Through delivery of the PE curriculum, we will ensure that we: eliminate discrimination, advance equality of opportunity and foster good relations.
-In order to raise the profile of both physical education and sport at Aylesham Primary School, this policy has been reviewed and updated in the Summer Term 2014.

 - Realistic and positive self-image